ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 defines requirements for such transport bindings.
 Deployments MAY use a single TAM or multiple TAMs; local policy determines which TAMs are permitted to manage a given device.
-Since single TAM deployments are more likely, we assume them as a default.
+Since single TAM deployments are more likely, this document assumes them as the default.
 The messages are encoded in CBOR and designed to provide end-to-end security.
 TEEP protocol messages are signed by the endpoints, i.e., the TAM and the TEEP Agent, but Trusted